13 QPOC Rappers Dominating the Mic and Your Pride Playlist

 Detroit-born, New York City-based rapper Angel Haze is both pansexual and agender.
 Hitting the scene fast and hard in the early 2010s, Haze took the arguably queer-baiting Macklemore and Ryan Lewis hit “Same Love” and gave it an authentically queer presence.
 (Though let it be known the featuring act in the original song, Mary Lambert, is indeed a lesbian).
 Haze’s latest mixtape, Back to the Woods, has received critical acclaim.

 Three mixtapes, two EPs and one full-length put American rapper Khalif Diouf, aka Le1f, into the hip-hop conversation.
-Yet despite the highlights of that full-length album Riot Boi (“Koi,” “Umami/Water”), homophobia in hip-hop runs deep.
-Maybe by the time his sophomore record drops — and thanks to the inroads made by Frank Ocean and others — he’ll get the public hearing he deserves.
+Yet despite the highlights of that full-length album Riot Boi, homophobia in hip-hop runs deep.
+Maybe by the time his sophomore record drops — and thanks to the inroads made others — he’ll get the public hearing he deserves.

 And If you want to check out even more queer artists, head over to our encyclopedia of LGBTQ musicians.

-What do you think of our list of LGBTQ hip-hop artists?
+What do you think of our list of queer rappers and LGBTQ hip-hop artists?
 Which queer rappers did we miss?